eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 }
 ```

-Finially, the memory can be send to subscribers by calling
+Finally, the memory can be send to subscribers by calling

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/include/owl/kom/event_publisher.hpp] [EventPublisher zero-copy send] -->
 ```cpp